TanStack/query/docs/src/pages/docs/overview.md

 ## Enough talk, show me some code already!

-In the example below, you can see React Query in it's most basic and simple form being used to fetch the github stats for the React Query github project itself:
+In the example below, you can see React Query in its most basic and simple form being used to fetch the GitHub stats for the React Query GitHub project itself:

 [Open in CodeSandbox](https://codesandbox.io/s/github/tannerlinsley/react-query/tree/master/examples/simple)